-7 Broadly speaking, LAs are responsible for the strategic management of education services, including planning the supply of school places, intervening where a school is failing and allocating central funding to schools.

-8 In addition there is a small private, fee-paying sector, which we do not consider here.
-Private schools educate around 6-7% of pupils in England as a whole
+&lt;sup>9 LAs are responsible for the strategic management of state education services, including planning the supply of school places, intervening where a school is failing and allocating central funding to schools.
+In addition there is a small private, fee-paying sector, which we do not consider here.
+Private schools educate around 6-7% of pupils in England as a whole.